The rivalry between sales vs marketing is as old and well-known as the Hatfields and the McCoys.

 Marketers know how to find the right audience for the product.
 They research who would buy it, why they need it, and how to reach them.

-Sales and marketing can come together to find the best leads—the kind of leads that result in optimum deal alignment.
+Sales and marketing can come together to find the best leads—the types that result in optimum deal alignment.

 But what is deal alignment?